 Another cool feature of Hootsuite is their “Hootlet Extension” that allows you to schedule content while surfing the web with their Chrome extension.

-One of the main reasons people use marketing tools like Hootsuite is to keep up with the online chatter about their brand.
+One of the main reasons people use marketing tools like Hootsuite is to keep up with the online social channels chatter about their brand.
 With Hootsuite’s “Monitoring” feature you can easily keep track of this vital customer feedback using: